 Once everything looks good, turn on the breaker at the electrical panel, or turn the gas back on and set the desired temperature.
 If the gas was turned off, you’ll have to ignite the pilot light.

 If none of the other possibilities described in this article work, replacing the temperature & pressure relief valve is probably the best solution.
-You may however prefer to contact a licensed plumber to replace the T&P valve.
+You may however prefer to contact a local plumber to replace the T&P valve.

 Related Frequently Asked Questions